20 years ago, Mozilla's move to open-source its browser was radical. Now even Microsoft's a convert

 Some open-source licenses require those who use a project to give back by open-sourcing any changes they make -- and maybe open-sourcing projects that use that open source, too.
 Stoking fears of that "viral" infection was central to Microsoft's campaign against open-source software.
 Former CEO Steve Ballmer called open-source software a "cancer," while Windows leader Jim Allchin said it was "an intellectual-property destroyer."

-But Microsoft lost its battle, in part because of Mozilla's Firefox, said Joichi Ito, director of the MIT Media Lab and a board member for the nonprofit Mozilla Foundation.
+But Microsoft lost its battle, in part because of Mozilla's Firefox, said Joichi Ito, director of the MIT Media Lab and a board member of the nonprofit Mozilla Foundation.

 There's plenty of proprietary software still in use, including at open-source powers like Google and Facebook.
 But Microsoft now sees things in a completely different light.
 It's got many open-source projects of its own, and it's acquired companies like Skype and LinkedIn that rely on it, said John Gossman, a Microsoft distinguished engineer.